Spleen Pancreas And Liver Question And Answers

 Anterior Abdominal Wall Posterior Wall Of Inguinal Canal

-• It is an oblique intermuscular passage in the lower part of anterior abdominal wall (site of potential weakness in the lower part of anterior abdominal wall)
+• Inguinal Canal is an oblique intermuscular passage in the lower part of anterior abdominal wall (site of potential weakness in the lower part of anterior abdominal wall)

 • Lies just above the medial half of the inguinal ligament

-• It is larger in males than in females
+• The inguinal Canal is larger in males than in females

-• It allows the passage of structures, from the testis to the abdomen in male and round ligament in females
+• The inguinal Canal allows the passage of structures, from the testis to the abdomen in males and round ligament in females

-• Extent: From deep inguinal ring to superficial inguinal ring
+• Inguinal Canal Extent: From deep inguinal ring to superficial inguinal ring

 • The triangular gap in the external oblique aponeurosis